mythril-forge/homebrew-spells/spells/cantrips/minor-illusion.md

 ## Description
 You create a small illusion within range that lasts for the duration.
 The illusion also ends if you dismiss it (no action required) or cast this spell again.

 When you cast this spell, choose one faculty of sensation: sight, sound, smell, taste, or touch.
 Your illusion immitates this (and only this) faculty, as detailed at the end of the spell description.

-If a creature uses its action to examine the illusion, the creature can determine that it is an illusion with a successful Intelligence check against your spell save DC.
+If a creature uses its action to examine the illusion, the creature can determine that it is an illusion with a successful Intelligence saving throw.
 If a creature discerns the illusion for what it is, the illusion becomes faint to the creature.

 Whatever the illusion's form, its properties remain static throughout the duration.
 For example, a visual illusion remains unmoving in its place, and an audible illusion constantly generates a simple, repetitive sound.
-However, when you first cast this spell, you can control and dynamically alter the illusion's properties in any way that you desire until the end of your next turn.
+However when you first cast this spell, and then later as an action, you can control and dynamically alter the illusion's properties in any way that you desire until the end of your next turn.
-As an action, you can animate the illusion in this way once again.

 ### Sight
 If you create an image, it can take the form of an object&mdash;such as a chair, muddy footprints, or a small chest&mdash;or any shape that you desire, but it must be no larger than a 5-foot-long cube.